Spiders evolved more than 300 million years ago, long before dinosaurs walked on Earth

 The smallest spider in the world is as big as a full stop.

-TRUE: The smallest species of spider in the world is the patu digua.
-The male patu digua is only as large as the head of a pin.
+TRUE: The smallest species of spider in the world is Patu digua, in the family Symphytognathidae.
+The male Patu digua is only as large as the head of a pin.

 No one has died of a spider bite in Australia for over 30 years